Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 traversal.

 Layout
-LayoutManager owns the framework-level measurement and arrangement pipeline.
+LayoutSystem owns the framework-level measurement and arrangement pipeline.

 Individual layout containers provide layout-specific behavior through that pipeline.
 They do not own or expose the Measure / Arrange lifecycle.